vinceimbat/vinceimbat/content/literature/designing your life - burnett and evans.md

 We want you to have lots of ideas and lots of options.

 When you have lots of ideas, you can build prototypes of your life and test them out.
 That’s what life designers do.

+The serial team—who started with just one idea—tended to keep refining the same idea over and over, never really innovating.
+The conclusion is that if your mind starts with multiple ideas in parallel, it is not prematurely committed to one path and stays more open and able to receive and conceive more novel innovations.
+Designers have known this all along—you don’t want to start with just one idea, or you’re likely to get stuck with it.
 ***
 ## Never choose your first solution to any problem